 And when it comes to food, what your child eats can either be hugely beneficial or alarmingly unhealthy.
-As healthy eating is important for children, you have to take care of it as of now.
+As healthy eating is vital for children, you have to take care of it starting now.
 It’s not always about teaching kids how to eat with a spoon; it’s more about teaching what to put on the spoon that’s important.

 Until next time…Stay healthy!
 Stay raw!